fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 }
 ```

-And that gives the end-user a pretty nice interface when they're defining their collection:
+And that gives the end-user a pretty interface when they're defining their collection:

 ```Rust
 let composite = compose!(